ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: User Account**
 * **_As a Site User, I can register an account so that I can access all the application's features._**

-  Sign Up button is available on the Home page as well as on the navigation bar for users who have not logged in already.
+  Sign Up button is available on the Home page as well as on the navigation bar for users who are not logged in already.

   <img src="docs/images/testing/us-account-registration-signup.png" width=800>